davestewart/minimap-font/README.md

 ## Usage

-Minimap was originally designed to be installed on your computer, bit I've now added a web font, so you can use it in web pages as well.
+Install the .ttf file on your computer, or copy the stylesheet and web fonts to your web project.

 ## License